davegomez/silky-charts/README.md

 ## Features

 - Full React implementation (not a wrapper)
-- Tree shaking and code splitting support
+- Tree shaking and code splitting
 - Small and fast
 - Customizable and easy to style
 - Fully responsive